Magynon/ALBOOM/README.md

 **TODO:**

+- sign in with username & password
+- make loading screen to avoid reading json on home screen
+- find a way to upload assets to firebase
 - work on changing theme option
-- tie login screen to firebase

 # Ștefan MĂGIRESCU